a7r3/LockIt/README.md

 ## Issues / TODO

 * Big TODO: Use Bluetooth/WiFi P2P based communication.
 Can eliminate the "overkill" requirement of a hosted function.
+  - Suggestions are welcome for this.
+The issue is that neither of this communication methods can be kicked off in the background, easily.

 ## Working

 Android TV (Locked Device) + Phone (Key):